fleschutz/Jenkins-build-farm/README.md

 💻 Browse to your new Jenkins server
 -------------------------------------
-* Launch your Web browser and enter the URL: **http://HOSTNAME:8080**

-NOTE: Replace HOSTNAME by the computer name where Jenkins has been installed.
+Launch your Web browser and enter the URL: **http://HOSTNAME:8080** (replace HOSTNAME by the computer name where Jenkins has been installed).

 🔓 Unlock Jenkins
 -----------------